Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

  2.  **Laptop**

       * Google Chrome browser; all feature links and icons perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.
+The webpages are responsive and the images, map markers and info windows, and contact form equally so whilst maintaning user friendly design aspects.

  3.  **Mobile**

       * Safari browser; all feature links and icons perform well.
+The webpages are responsive and the images, map markers and info windows, and contact form equally so whilst maintaning user friendly design aspects.

  4.  **Ipad Pro**

       * Safari browser; all feature links and icons perform as they should.
+The webpages are responsive and the images, map markers and info windows, and contact form equally so whilst maintaning user friendly design aspects.

 ![Apple Devices picture](./wireframes/)

  5. **Desktop**

       * Google Chrome browser; features and icon links perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.
+The webpages are responsive and the images, map markers and info windows, and contact form equally so whilst maintaning user friendly design aspects.
       * Internet Edge; features and icon links perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.
+The webpages are responsive and the images, map markers and info windows, and contact form equally so whilst maintaning user friendly design aspects.
       * Mozilla Firefox; features and icon links perform well on all viewport sizes.
 Developer tools were also used on browser for the various viewport sizes.
+The webpages are responsive and the images, map markers and info windows, and contact form equally so whilst maintaning user friendly design aspects.

  6. **Jasmine**